cgraha37/ClassInfo/sprint.instructions.md

   blame and filter only the lines from this sprint (git blame filename.cpp | grep your-user-name > output_file).
   Do not include binary files (like images) or files auto-generated from tools.
 Do include those files in the reflection where you list the files you worked on.
-4. Individually: On Canvas, submit links to your relection file and commits file.
+4. Individually: On Canvas, submit links to your reflection file and commits file.
 Also submit a short sprint retrospective to describe what went well in the sprint and what could be improved for the next sprint.

  # Due Date